khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

 There are three color palettes used in the product:

 1. [UI](#ui) - For all surfaces, content, and UI elements.
-1. [Themes](#themes) - For user preferences and to differentiate instances.
+1. [Themes](#themes) - For user preferences and to differentiate GitLab instances.
-2. [Data visualization](/data-visualization/color) - For all data visualization, including charts and graphs.
+1. [Data visualization](/data-visualization/color) - For all data visualization, including charts and graphs.

 The main function of color is to optimize the visual presentation of content by establishing a meaningful hierarchy, indicating interaction, and communicating meaning.
 The following concepts help to think about color use consistently, regardless of mode or context.